cj6046/cj6046/README.md

 # Introduction

 Hey!
-I’m Chris, a rising junior at Georgia State University studying Computer Science looking for full-time professional work.
-My first Bachelor's degree is from
-Auburn University, where I studied Theatre and Performance.
+I’m Chris, a rising junior at Georgia State University studying Computer Science working full time as a Software Engineer I with ServiceMaster.
+My first Bachelor's degree is from Auburn University, where I studied Theatre and Performance.
 Next came several good years of acting professionally around the greater Atlanta area.
 With the Covid-19 pandemic, live theatre halted abrudptly.
 While sad, this gave me a chance to revitalize my love and passion for science and computing.
-Next year, I am hoping to deepen my understanding in a few key areas (A.I. and Machine Learning in particular) and broaden my knowledge overall.
+This year, I am hoping to deepen my understanding in a few key areas (A.I. and Machine Learning in particular) and broaden my knowledge overall.

 # Currently Learning